bopen/leaflet-area-selection/README.md

 User can continue adding points to the polygon (min length is 3) until the whole required area is covered.<br>
 To complete the polygon drawing phase user must click on the first (green) point created.

-At this point we enter the another phase, where user can:
+At this point we enter the **adjustment phase**, where user can:

 - move edges of the polygon by dragging them
 - create new edges, by dragging the ghost markers in the middle of every path

-User can also **delete** edges by double clicking on them.
+- deleting edges by double clicking on them

 ![Example animation](./example.gif)